CLICK HERE TO CONTACT AN ATTORNEY

 Determination of Support and Alimony When the Party is Underemployed

 If you are not sure if you are the father, then you may want to perform a DNA test to determine paternity.
 If you are married to the mother at the time of conception, then there is a presumption that you are the father.
-You can perform a DAN test to verify paternity.
-Here is more information.
+You can perform a DNA test to verify whether you are or are not the child's father.
+However, you may need a court order to avoid any liability for child support.
+You can not be the biological father but can still be held responsible for child support under certain conditions.

 Military wages can be garnished to collect support.
 You must submit a form called an "Income Withholding Order" from your local child enforcement office.
 This form is then sent to the Defense Finance and Accounting Service at the address below in order to initiate the garnishment of military wages for child support.
 The Income Withholding Order is the only form that will authorize the military to withhold money and allocate it for child support.
 Even a divorce decree that orders a member of the military to make child support payments is not sufficient.
 If you have any questions about obtaining or sending the Income Withholding Order, you can contact DFAS at 1-888-332-7411.
 The form can be mailed or faxed to the following office: